hnsol/qsa-model/docs/40_implementations/zld/research_qsa-zd_originality_comparison.md

 ## title: Comparing QSA/Zetteldistillat with Similar AI-Assisted Thinking Frameworks

-**QSA (Question → Structure → Answer → Thought)** – also termed **Zetteldistillat (Z:D)** – is a structured *human-AI co-thinking* protocol.
+**QSA (Question → Structure → Answer → Thought)** – also termed **Zetteldistillat (ZLD)** – is a structured *human-AI co-thinking* protocol.
 It combines principles of problem-solving and knowledge distillation into an iterative loop of **Q → S → A → Thought**.
-Below, we compare QSA/Z:D with related AI-assisted knowledge structuring and thinking-support methods, focusing on: (1) conceptual/ideological differences, (2) the role of LLMs in each, (3) implementation practicality, (4) UI/UX precedents and challenges, (5) uniqueness of QSA, and (6) connections to academic contexts (HCI, AI in education, metacognition).
+Below, we compare QSA/ZLD with related AI-assisted knowledge structuring and thinking-support methods, focusing on: (1) conceptual/ideological differences, (2) the role of LLMs in each, (3) implementation practicality, (4) UI/UX precedents and challenges, (5) uniqueness of QSA, and (6) connections to academic contexts (HCI, AI in education, metacognition).

 ## 1\.
 Ideological Differences from Similar Methods